jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 8. 2018_MTA_Survey_A Survey of Product Quantization.

-9. 2019_Frontiers of Information Technology & Electronic Engineering_Survey_Vector quantization：a review.
+9. 2019_Frontiers of Information Technology & Electronic Engineering_Survey_Vector quantization:a review.

-10. 2023_ACM Computing Surveys_Survey_Embedding in Recommender Systems：A Survey.
+10. 2023_ACM Computing Surveys_Survey_Embedding in Recommender Systems:A Survey.

-11. 2024_arXiv_Survey_Vector quantization for recommender systems：a review and outlook.
+11. 2024_arXiv_Survey_Vector quantization for recommender systems:a review and outlook.

-12. 2024_ACM Computing Surveys_Survey_Embedding Compression in Recommender Systems：A Survey.
+12. 2024_ACM Computing Surveys_Survey_Embedding Compression in Recommender Systems:A Survey.

-13. 2024_Data Engineering_Survey_High-Dimensional Vector Quantization：General Framework, Recent Advances, and Future Directions.
+13. 2024_Data Engineering_Survey_High-Dimensional Vector Quantization:General Framework, Recent Advances, and Future Directions.

-14. 2024_arXIv_Survey_Next Token Prediction Towards Multimodal Intelligence：A Comprehensive Survey.
+14. 2024_arXIv_Survey_Next Token Prediction Towards Multimodal Intelligence:A Comprehensive Survey.

 15. 2024_PrePrints_Survey_Continuous or Discrete, That is the Question=A Survey on Large Multi-Modal Models from the Perspective of Input-Output Space Extension.